replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   Replace `VERSION` with `v` and the version number.
 For example, `v0.40.0`.

   :::note
   There is no method in Troubleshoot to run host collectors on remote nodes.
-If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a bundle for each.
+If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a host collector support bundle for each node.
   :::

 1. Run the following command on the host to generate a support bundle:

   ```
-  ./support-bundle --interactive=false PATH/support-bundle.yaml
+  ./support-bundle --interactive=false PATH/FILE.yaml
   ```
+  Replace:

-  Replace PATH with the path to the host collector support-bundle YAML file.
+    - `PATH` with the path to the host collector YAML file.
+    - `FILE` with the name of the host collector YAML file from your vendor.

-1. If needed, share the results with your vendor's support team for assistance.
+1. If needed, share the results with your vendor's support team.